-Her work has been sold to the owners of The Portland Lobster Co., in The Fore Street Gallery, and exhibited at the Roux & Cyr Gallery, Continuum for Creativity Gallery in Maine and in the Kennedy Gallery in Portsmouth, NH.
+She has sold art to the owners of The Portland Lobster Co., DiMillo's Restaurant, on display in The Fore Street Gallery.
+Her work has been exhibited at the Roux & Cyr Gallery and Continuum for Creativity Gallery in Maine and in the Kennedy Gallery in Portsmouth, NH.